Organizations and teams interested in reducing the impact of gender bias, creating a more inclusive work culture, and improving collaboration.

 Erika Hall is the co-founder and Director of Strategy at Mule.
 She has advocated for the importance of evidence-based design and strong language since the late 20th century.
 This represents decades of fisticuffs.

-Even though writing is ever so much harder than talking, she was driven to produce Just Enough Research and Conversational Design, both from A Book Apart.
+She is the author of Just Enough Research, now in its second edition, and Conversational Design, both from A Book Apart.
 Erika loves helping people overcome the often invisible organizational barriers to doing good work.

 Learn more about Erika Hall.